Frequently Asked Questions

 What is an Agency Transcript?

-An Agency transcript is a report that shows all the staff members who have signed up using your access code.
-For each staff member, you can see a list of courses they’ve completed, as well as the date completed, training hours and CEUs earned.
+An Agency Transcript is a report that shows all the staff members who have signed up using your access code.
+For each staff member, you can see a list of courses they have completed, the completion date, training hours and CEUs earned.

 How do I view my Agency Transcript?